-DUI Lawyer in Fort Lauderdale Protecting Your Rights
+Protecting Your Rights

 South Florida and Fort Lauderdale are well-known for their nightlife.
 People come from all over to enjoy the many bars and clubs that the city has to offer.
-With so many people out enjoying themselves, it is no surprise that there are also a large number of DUI arrests each year.
+With so many people out enjoying themselves, it is no surprise that there are also a large number of drunk driving arrests each year.

 No two cases are alike.
 Our firm will take the time to get to know you and your case so that we can tailor our approach to fit your specific needs.
 We understand that this is a difficult time for you, and we will do everything in our power to help you through it.
-Fight against your DUI charge with an experienced DUI defense lawyer like George Reres.
-Call us today at 954-523-3811 to get the right criminal defense attorney for your DUI case.
+Fight against your DUI charge with an experienced DUI defense attorney like George Reres.

-Why Was I Pulled Over for a DUI?
+Why Was I Pulled Over For A DUI?

 - Weaving in and out of lanes: This is one of the most obvious signs of impairment and one that officers look for when they are on the lookout for drunk drivers.